Cremuss/blender-data-baker/README.md

 Applying any kind of vertex movement or offset in a **vertex shader occurs on the GPU**, near the end of the rendering pipeline, and the **CPU is completely unaware of this step**.

-As a result, *collisions*, which are typically *solved on the CPU* except in a few specific custom game engines, are based on the original collision primitives you may have set up in your game engine, or the mesh's triangles, *as if no vertex shader had been applied* to them.
+As a result, *collisions*, which are typically *solved on the CPU* except in a few specific custom game engines, are stil based on the original collision primitives you may have set up in your game engine, or the mesh's triangles, *as if no vertex shader had been used*.

 > [!NOTE]
 > There's no way around it.
 Some game engines might expose settings to bake a fixed vertex offset into some kind of collision data, like *Unreal Engine*'s landscape that may account for the landscape's material WPO, but it's extremely limited and it is best assumed that collisions and vertex animation don't go hand in hand, period.

 ### III.6 Bounds

-Bounds are used by the CPU to determine if a mesh is in view and should be rendered and, similarly to collisions, **bounds are precomputed** based on the static mesh's raw vertex data.
+Bounds are used by the CPU to determine if a mesh is in view and thus, if it should be rendered.
+Similarly to collisions, **bounds are precomputed** based on the static mesh's raw vertex data.

 As a result, a mesh that **may appear to be in view** based on its precomputed bounds **might no longer be in view once its vertices are displaced on the GPU** by a vertex shader.
 Conversely, a mesh that **isn’t in view** and is therefore **occluded** might actually be **in view after its vertices are displaced on the GPU** by a vertex shader, but by that point, it’s **already been culled**.
 So, you can effectively make objects disappear!